nouhailaaziki/Born2beroot/README.md

 ## Step 7: Install sudo and configure users and groups
 ---

 1. To install **sudo**, we first need to switch to the root user.
-Open the terminal, type `su`, and enter the root password when prompted.
+Open the terminal, type `su` or `su -`, and enter the root password when prompted.
 Once logged in as root, run the command `apt install sudo` to install the required package.
 After installation, restart the machine to apply the changes.
 Use the command `sudo reboot` to reboot the system and wait for it to restart.
 ![continue](screen_shots_guide/Screen%20Shot%202024-12-31%20at%202.19.55%20PM.png)

 2. After rebooting, re-enter the encryption and user passwords.
 To ensure sudo was installed correctly, log in as the root user again and run the command `sudo -V`, this will show the sudo version, along with the configuration arguments and available plugins that provide additional details.
-Next, switch to the root user using `su -`.
-Then, attempt to create a user with the same name as the non-root user currently logged in `sudo adduser your_login`.
+Next, switch to the root user using `su` or `su -`.
+Then, attempt to create a user with the same name as the non-root user currently logged in using `sudo adduser your_login`.
 Since the user was already created during the installation, you should receive a message indicating that the user already exists.
 ![continue](screen_shots_guide/Screen%20Shot%202025-01-01%20at%209.49.37%20AM.png)

  3. Next, we need to create a new group called user42.
 To do this, run the following command `sudo addgroup user42`, this will add the new group to the system.